Spring Garden Revival

 Hanover Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet, though thresholds may vary.
+Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
 Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
-Zoning compliance is critical, including maintaining setbacks, limiting slopes to a maximum of 33% (3:1 ratio), and adhering to impervious surface coverage limits.
-Coordination with HOAs may be necessary.
-Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion.
+Zoning compliance is critical—setbacks, maximum slopes (33% or 3:1), and impervious surface limits must be observed, with HOA coordination as needed.
+Inspections include as-built surveys, compaction testing, irrigation system functionality, and a certificate of completion prior to use.

 550 Hanover Street, Hanover, MA 02339